mgaman/new-british-rail-clock-arduino-tft/ReadMe.md

 My project was setup for a 240x240 circular TFT screen using a GC9A01 chip.
 The choice of TFT is irrelevant to the code of the clock.
 **Caveat** The time displayed is entirely fake.
 It is simple a counter initialized to an arbitary value and incremented by the ESP32 internal crystal.
 ## Sprites
 The heart of the code is the management of 4 sprites.
 The two arrow sprites only get drawn once as they never get over-drawn.
-The time spite needs to be redrawn every time the time changes (every minute).
+The time sprite needs to be redrawn every time the time changes (every minute).
 The base sprite needs to be redrawn every clock tick as it has been over-drawn by the other sprites.
 ## Timer
 The basic cycle of the clock is 1 minute.
 The two arrows complete a circuit of the clock which is a distance of 240 pixels up & down i.e 480 pixels in 60 seconds.
 The clock is therefore programmed to tick every 60M/480 microsecs.<br>